2025 Teaching and Learning RFPs

 • In-kind Support Request:

-• For the Emerging Technology and the SOLER Seed Grants, prospective grant applicants are strongly encouraged to schedule a consultation with etc-contact@columbia.edu and soler@columbia.edu respectively.
+• For the SOLER Seed Grants, prospective applicants are strongly encouraged to schedule a consultation with soler@columbia.edu.

-• Letter of Support: Comments from the department chair or vice dean on the importance of the proposal plan to the department and school will provide the review committee with additional information to base their funding decision.
-For Interdisciplinary Teaching Initiatives (ITIs), submit letters of support from all relevant Deans and Department Chairs.
-A letter of support is not a requirement for Large-Scale Grant proposals.
+• Letter of Support: Comments from the Dean or Vice Dean on the importance of the proposal plan to the department and school will provide the review committee with additional information on which to base their funding decision.
+For Interdisciplinary Teaching Initiatives (ITIs), submit letters of support from all relevant Deans and Vice Deans.
+A letter of support is not a requirement for Large-Scale proposals.

 Eligibility

-• Full-time and part-time faculty are invited to apply for these grants, with some exceptions below.
+• Full-time and part-time faculty are invited to apply, with some exceptions below.
 Individual faculty, groups of faculty from the same department, and interdisciplinary teams are welcome to apply; however, teams will receive one award.

 • SOLER Seed Grants are open to full-time faculty only.
 Review specific eligibility for SOLER Seed Grants.